MansurZamaletdinov08/colab/README.md

-# First file int hte project
+# First file int the project